MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample7.md

 ![OrthoView2D Layouts](images/tutorials/image_processing/network_example7_2.png "OrthoView2D Layouts")

-We now want to use a 3D rendering in the top left segment, whenever the layout *Cube Equal* is chosen.
+We now want to use a 3D rendering in the top left segment whenever the layout *Cube Equal* is chosen.
 Add a `View3D` and a `SoViewportRegion` module to your workspace.
 Connect the `LocalImage` with your `View3D`.
 The image is rendered in 3D.
 Hit {{< keyboard "SPACE" >}} on your keyboard to make the hidden output of the `View3D` module visible.
 Connect it with your `SoViewportRegion` and connect the `SoViewportRegion` with the *inInvPreLUT* input of the `OrthoView2D`.

 ![Network with SoViewportRegion](images/tutorials/image_processing/network_example7_3.png "Network with SoViewportRegion")